-RoboCup [1] small-size league is of particular interest, because it combines engineering tasks, such as building robot hardware and designing electronic components, with computer science applications, such as localization of objects, finding the robots' positions, and calculating the best path through obstacles.
-Another interesting challenge emerges from the requirement that all team members have to communicate with each other in order to develop a cooperative behavior.
+In the RoboCup Soccer [1], two robot teams play soccer against each other in different leagues.
+The small-size league is of particular interest, because it combines engineering tasks, such as building robot hardware and designing electronic components, with computer science applications, such as localization of objects, finding the robots' positions, and calculating the best path through obstacles.
+Another interesting challenge emerges from the requirement that all team members have to communicate with each other in order to develop a consistent cooperative behavior.
 Research on artificial intelligence may help find the optimal solution in all of these areas.

 Fig. 1.
-The physical setup in RoboCup's small-size league.
+The physical setup in the RoboCup small-size league.

-Fig. 1 show two cameras mounted approximately four meters above the floor and observe the field of four by five meters in size on which two teams consisting of five robots play.
+Fig. 1 illustrates the general setup used by all teams of the small-size league.
+Two cameras mounted approximately four meters above the floor observe the field of four by five meters in size on which two teams consisting of five robots play against each other.
 The processing sequence starting at the camera image and ending at the robots executing their received (action) commands suffers from significant time delays, as Fig. 2 illustrates.